developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ### Service Auto Launch
 Permits any number of services to be launched when EHS starts up.
 This can be useful as a means of checking for software updates.
-Automatically launched services must be specified in a separate section of the `enterprisehomescreen.xml` file.The feature can be activated in the admin UI or with a tag in the Preferences section.
+Automatically launched services must be specified in a separate section of the `enterprisehomescreen.xml` file.
+The feature can be activated in the admin UI or with a tag in the Preferences section. <b>Auto-launch services need not be listed in the &lt;applications&gt; section</b>.

 **Important**: The delay times for app and service auto-launch all begin at the same time--when EHS first starts up--relative to other apps or services.
 Delay times are cumulative for each type.
 For example, if App1 is given a delay of 2000 ms, App2 a delay of 4000, Svc1 a delay of 3000 ms and Svc2 a delay of 1000 ms, the order of execution would be: